Astin-A/CNormalMap/README.md

 # CNormalMap
- A very simple Single Header normal map generator library
+A very simple normal map generator written as a single header library.

  ## WORK IN PROGRESS.
 USE AT OWN RISK

-A very simple normal map generator written as a single header library.

 Features:
  - Convert color buffer to greyscale using either lightness, average or luminance methods(with SSE/AVX versions available)